victronenergy/dynamic-ess/README.md

 - your predicted consumption

 If all of these values are known, VRM can make a calculated optimum setpoint available via its application programming interface (API).
-The scheduled charging node utilizes that API to fetch it in a userfriendly way.
+The _dynamic ess_ node utilizes that API to fetch it in a userfriendly way.
 Where optimum means the setting that should result in the lowest energy costs.